online-photo-submission/cloudcard-photo-downloader/README.md

 - Outbound network access to the following servers/ports if your organization requires all outbound traffic to be whitelisted
   - api.onlinephotosubmission.com:443
   - api.cloudcard.ca:443 (only necessary if using CloudCard's Canada specific instance)
+  - onlinephoto-api.transactcampus.net:443 (only necessary if using Online Photo Submission through Transact)
   - s3-ca-central-1.amazonaws.com:443
   - test-api.onlinephotosubmission.com:443 (only necessary if using CloudCard's test instance)
   - s3.amazonaws.com:443 (if using CloudCard's test instance)